awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The condition key aws:ARN is not supported.
-Use aws:PrincipalArn or aws:SourceArn instead.
+Use aws:PrincipalArn or aws:SourceArn instead."
-"
 ```

 **Resolving the error**